 Synapses and Plasticity

-This section combined the cellular and immunological components of neuroscience and explored to a very limited extent some pharmacology.
+The next three lectures were taught by Dr. Scott Graham.
+His three lectures covered cell types and functions (with a focus on microglia, astrocytes, endothelial cells and pericytes), the blood brain barrier and neuroinflammatory processes, and neuroscience and brain diseases.
 Dr. Scott Graham is a very passionate lecturer who has his best interest for students to do well.
-Because the information can be saturating, it is important to focus on what was emphasized during lectures.
-Learning to draw his diagrams that he provides on the lecture slides may be helpful for the exam.
+Because the information can be saturating, it is important to focus on what was emphasised during lectures which is accomplishable as his slides contain a lot of information.
+Learning to draw his diagrams that he provides on the lecture slides may potentially be helpful for the exam.

-Vision (lectures 3 and 4) and Hearing (lectures 5 and 6) are also information overloaded lectures so it can be best to clarify with the textbook.
-As there is an essay (worth 3%) on these topics, it is probably best to refer to textbooks for these sections.
-Prof. Monica Acosta lectures vision.
-Prof. Srdjan Vlajkovic lectures hearing.
+Next, Associate Professor Srdjan Vlajkovic gave two lectures on hearing physiology.
 His slides do not contain much information/notes but usually have pictures which he will talk about and explain.
-He tends to cover A LOT of content in his lectures and speaks very quickly so we found it much easier to type down what he was saying and read over the textbook for anything that wasn’t clear during the lecture.
+He tends to cover a lot of content in his lectures and speaks very quickly so it may be easier to type down what he is saying during the lecture and go back to watch the recording to note down anything you missed during the lecture.

 Spinal Cord and Sensory Processing

-Dr. Simon O’Carroll had 2 lectures on this topic and if you had him in MEDSCI201 you would have known that he may test on particular facts and figures from his lecture slides and diagrams.
+Dr. Simon O’Carroll had two lectures on this topic.
 He covered the different somatosensory pathways, where they cross over, and the spinal cord’s ability to change over time and in diseased states.
 Questions on the consequences of specific spinal cord lesions were quite common.
-Paying attention to this topic can help you do well in lab reports.
+As these were the last two lectures before the module B test pre-studying the content before the lectures may help in preparing for the test.
+Paying attention to this topic can also help you do well in lab reports.

 Perinatal Brain Injury